-- If our medical team thinks you’re a good candidate for PrEP, we send you a lab test kit so you can take preliminary HIV and hepatitis B virus (HBV) tests.
+- If our medical team thinks you’re a good candidate for PrEP, we send you a lab test kit so you can take preliminary HIV and hepatitis B virus (HBV) and renal function tests.

 - You collect the samples and return the test kit to our partner, Molecular Testing Labs so they can process it.